gombru/gombru.github.io/_posts/2018-05-23-cross_entropy_loss.markdown

    top[0].data[...] = data_loss # Store loss
 ```

 We first compute Softmax activations for each class and store them in *probs*.
 Then we compute the loss for each image in the batch considering there might be more than one positive label.
-We use an *scale_factor* (**M**) and we also multiply losses by the labels, which can be binary or real numbers, so they can be used for instance to introduce class balancing.
+We use an *scale_factor* (**$$M$$**) and we also multiply losses by the labels, which can be binary or real numbers, so they can be used for instance to introduce class balancing.
 The batch loss will be the mean loss of the elements in the batch.
 We then save the *data_loss* to display it and the *probs* to use them in the backward pass.